 We offer programmes based in Denmark (HQ), China, Brazil, France and the US.
 All graduates will be part of the Product Supply graduate community, which will gather across locations for training sessions and to exchange experiences

 We are looking for candidates who aim for both a local and global career.
 Our future graduates should strive to add value to the specific site of their programme and to Novo Nordisk.

 Two years of three rotations during the programme you will go through three different rotations of 8 months, one of which will be internationally based:

 What you will be doing as a graduate

 As a graduate in Product Supply we will expect you to be able to contribute from day 1 and make a difference to our business.
 What makes the graduate programme stand out from a normal job is the opportunity for you to, early in your carrier, explore and contribute to different parts of the organisation and gain international experience.

-Graduates are known for their broad business understanding and ability to spot synergies and improvement areas across the organisation, which is needed in a future becoming even more globalized.
+Graduates are known for their broad business understanding and ability to spot synergies and improvement areas across the organisation; competencies that are needed in a future becoming even more globalized.

 Being on a fast learning track, you will move to another area three times and get to know new business processes and new people.
-The change in tasks and work settings requires you to be curious of mind, open towards various cultures and ready to get challenged as a graduate in Product Supply.
+The change in tasks and work settings require you to be curious, open towards various cultures and ready to get challenged as a graduate in Product Supply.